12 Sights in Zaragoza, Spain (with Map and Images)

 Zaragoza Museum is a national museum in the Plaza de los Sitios in the city of Zaragoza in Spain.
 Its collections range from the Lower Palaeolithic to the modern era and include archaeology, fine arts, ethnology and Iberian ceramics.

-The church of San Fernando, is a neoclassical church of the late eighteenth century located in the city of Zaragoza, (Spain), is attached to the Military Archbishopric of Spain and located on the Via de San Fernando 2 of the city.
+The church of San Fernando, is a neoclassical church of the late eighteenth century located in the city of Zaragoza, (Spain), it is attached to the Military Archbishopric of Spain and located on Vía de San Fernando 2 of the city.

-In the Royal Seminary of San Carlos Borromeo of Zaragoza is a church, whose brick façade was restored in the seventeenth century after suffering a fire, probably intervening Jaime Busignac y Borbón as master builder.
+In the Royal Seminary of San Carlos Borromeo in Zaragoza there is a church, whose brick façade was restored in the seventeenth century after suffering a fire, probably with Jaime Busignac y Borbón as master builder.

 Wikipedia: Iglesia del Real Seminario de San Carlos Borromeo (Zaragoza) (ES)